 REFLECT & PRAY

-Jesus always finishes what He starts.
+The Lord Jesus Christ always finishes what He starts.
 He never drops someone in midstream or gives up on a person halfway to the finish line (Stanley).

 Father it is such a comfort to know that You will never stop loving me.
 I cannot make You love me more, and I cannot make You love me less.

-Consider the circumstances, the Lord Jesus Christ was about to be betrayed, He would soon be captured and arrested.
-He would then be abandoned by all of His followers.
+Contemplate for a moment the historical circumstances.
+The Lord Jesus Christ was about to be betrayed; He would soon be captured and arrested.
+All of his followers would then abandon Him.
 This would be followed by a mock trial, beatings, humiliation, and a horrid death by crucifixion.

-Was He overwhelmed or distraught, was He angry or bitter?
-Absolutely not, rather He saw this as the moment of His greatest achievement.
+Was He overwhelmed or distraught?
+Was He angry or bitter?
+Absolutely not.
+Instead, He saw this as the moment of His greatest achievement.
 It was the moment in which He would be glorified (John 17:2).
 It was the fulfillment of His reason for coming into the world.
 He came to die for the sins of the entire world and make redemption possible.
-He was simply carrying out the Father’s ultimate purpose for His life.
+He was carrying out the Father’s ultimate purpose for His life.

 There was no moping about or sadness.
-Rather, He demonstrated the full extent of His love to the end.
-Knowing everything there was about to take place, He did a totally unexpected and extraordinary thing.
+Instead, He demonstrated the full extent of His love to the end.
+Knowing everything was about to take place, He did a totally unexpected and extraordinary thing.

 4 So he got up from the table, took off his robe, wrapped a towel around his waist,